core accessibility principles for modern frameworks

 - Ignoring

-aria-invalidstate synchronization between framework state and DOM attributes, leading to stale accessibility trees.
+aria-invalidstate synchronization between framework state and DOM attributes, leading to stale accessibility trees. - Moving focus to the error summary synchronously inside the submit handler before the framework has committed the new DOM, so the focus call silently no-ops.

 Frequently Asked Questions